 St. Thomas inspirations

-Unlike most students, Schneeman had to adjust to regularly seeing her mother on campus since both attended St. Thomas at the same time, with Schneeman studying education and MacDonald pursing a double major in geology, and communication and journalism.
+Unlike most students, Schneeman had to adjust to regularly seeing her mother on campus since both attended St. Thomas at the same time, with Schneeman studying education and MacDonald pursuing a double major in geology, and communication and journalism.

 MacDonald was part of the Parents-on-Campus program, where parents of full-time students can attend undergraduate classes for free.
 She had previous credits from St. Mary’s and finished her studies at St. Thomas.